Ninja-Squad/ninja-squad.github.com/_posts/2017-07-14-http-client-module.md

 ---
 layout: post
-title: How to use HttpClientModule?
+title: Angular - How to use HttpClientModule?
 author: cexbrayat
 tags: ["Angular 2", "Angular", "Angular 4"]
 description: "Angular 4.3 introduced the new HttpClientModule.
 How do we migrate our applications to use it?"